Emergency care

 - Personal care preferences and restrictions

-When it comes to emergency care, our goal is to continually work toward enhancing the care you receive while reducing our wait times.
-This ensures you get the care you need when you need it most.
+When it comes to emergency services, our goal is to continually work toward enhancing the care you receive, while reducing our wait times.
+This ensures you get the support you need, when you need it most.

 Our wait times are updated every 30 minutes and are available on our website.

-To find the wait times of the HCA Florida emergency room nearest to you, check the top of our website or text “ER” to 32222.
+To find out the wait times of the HCA Florida ER nearest to you, check the top of our website or text "ER" to 32222.

 Note: Message and data rates may apply.
-Emergency room wait times are approximate and provided for informational purposes only.
+ER wait times are approximate and provided for informational purposes only.

 Looking for a location?